Katolus/nodeJSStartupKit/ReadMe.txt

 to use a specific reporter (style in which tests are gonna be reporter) and to progress through testSetup.js script first and after following any script that he can find under listed directory and subdirectory ending with .test.js

 added test:watch to npm scritpts settings to support lunching scripts as part of starting the application

+***** Continuous Integration with Travis and Appveyor ******

+Adding two CI server to make sure our app runs equally on Linux and Windows based environments

+Adding Travis configuration by adding .travis.yml